List of awards and nominations received by Lisa Stansfield: Women's World awards

 Since 2004, the Women's World Award are sponsored by the World Awards organization headed by former USSR President Mikhail Gorbachev, intended for women who have influenced the world by their work in areas such as society or politics.
 In 2005, the awards were given in Leipzig, Germany.

 World Music awards

-The World Music Awards is an international awards show founded in 1989 that annually honors recording artists based on worldwide sales figures provided by the International Federation of the Phonographic Industry (IFPI).
+The World Music Awards was an international awards show founded in 1989 that annually honored recording artists based on worldwide sales figures provided by the International Federation of the Phonographic Industry (IFPI).

 Variety Club of Great Britain Awards

 Music recording sales certifications

 Music recording sales certification is a system of certifying that a music recording has shipped or sold a certain number of copies.
 The number of sales or shipments required for a silver, gold, (multi-)platinum or diamond threshold depends on the population of the territory in which the title is released.
 These certificates are not automatic; the record label must pay a fee to have carried out an audit into the release in question.